This post covers

 Most people don't fail at paying off debt because the math is too hard.
 They fail because they never actually organized and wrote everything down on paper, and without structure, every month is just a guessing game.
 A written plan solves this.
 It tells you exactly what you need to do on payday and it turns the piling stress of debt management into a short checklist.
 If you want the wider context first, our comprehensive guide on how to pay off debt on your own covers all of the standard debt payoff methods you can apply.

-Why a written plan wins
+The advantage of a written plan

 A debt payoff plan isn't about creating more willpower out of thin air.
 It is about making a set of decisions now so that you don't have to make them again under pressure every payday.